Faitero/TE_MSc/Documentation.md

 Grab needded columns columns from Wide.tab table

 Feed with a Full Alu Evolutionary table in tab format.
-WebLogo alignemt on Alu evolutionary paths From -60 nt of the 3´s to 15 nt upstream Dreme motives on Alu evolutionary paths uspreaam and downstream the 3´s.
-From -60 nt of the 3´s to 15 nt upstream
+WebLogo alignemt on Alu evolutionary paths From -60 nt of the 3´s to 15 nt upstream.

+Dreme motives on Alu evolutionary paths uspreaam and downstream the 3´s.
+From -45 nt of the 3´s to 45 nt upstream
 #

 Script produces all the plots on Figure 7